 1. Bohemian Rhapsody By Queen

-From the album ‘A night at the opera,’ this globally recognized song gave the world a piece with many layers and all the emotions.
-Listeners enjoyed hearing a masterpiece with many different genres, including a capella, ballad, opera, and rock.
+From the album ‘A Night at the Opera,’ this globally recognized song gave the world a piece with many layers and all the emotions.
+Listeners enjoyed hearing masterpieces in many different genres, including a capella, ballad, opera, and rock.

 The fusion couples with lyrics that hold such a variety of meanings that people still figure out the true meaning behind the song to this day!
 Moreover, Mercury never explained the lyrics’ meanings and always gave vague descriptions.